axelerator/carendar/README.md

     Carendar::Calendar.new(first_day, last_day, array_of_item_hashes)

-This can be constructed from a simple array of hashes, where each item is represented by hash with the keys `starts_at`, ends_at, options`.
+This can be constructed from a simple array of hashes, where each item is represented by hash with the keys `starts_at, ends_at, options`.

 Styling is provided via sass mixin.
 You have to at least include the `carendar` mixin to get the layout.

+The mixin takes three parameters

+  * Height of a day for the week view
+  * Height of a day got the month vew
+  * resolution of the minutes grid for the week view (for positioning events relative to the top)

 Custom styling is easily done by selecting the child classes of your calendar class.

     @import 'carendar'

-    .carendar
+    .my-calendar
-      +carendar(500px, 5)
+      +carendar(500px, 50px, 5)
       .day
         border-left: 1px solid #EEE
         border-top: 1px solid #EEE